A Virginia lawyer wrote me last night asking about a client that was injured in a motor vehicle accident in Maryland.

 The lawyer’s question is whether uninsured motorist coverage is available to this Plaintiff in Maryland.
 Assuming that the Plaintiff did not intentionally cause the car accident, the answer is yes.
 Section 19-501(c) of the Maryland Annotated Code of Insurance requires only that the Plaintiff did not intentionally cause the traffic collision.

 In Harris v.
 Nationwide Mutual Insurance Co., 117 Md.
 App.
 1 (1997), the Plaintiff was walking to her car in the parking lot of the Marlow Heights Shopping Center in Prince George’s County when a man drove up beside her and grabbed her purse.
 Her arm became entangled in the purse’s strap.
 The driver held on to her purse and drove away, knocking her to the ground and dragging her about 15 feet before she was released.
 The driver sped away with her purse and was never caught.
 Plaintiff suffered a fractured shoulder and broken knuckles.

 Nationwide Insurance denied coverage.
 Their attorney contended that the term “accident” refers only to occurrences that are unintentional, and that the accident was not covered because it involved an intentional act on the part of the unknown assailant.
-(Personal footnote: Nationwide’s lawyer in this case was Jim Garland, a real nice guy who worked with my wife at Nationwide.
+(Personal footnote: Nationwide’s lawyer was Jim Garland, a really nice guy who worked with my wife at Nationwide.
 I met him for the first time at my church last month.)
 Plaintiff’s attorney argued that the term “accident” has a much broader meaning, encompassing any occurrence involving a car, including those acts which are intentional.